-This section will focus on the subject matter areas featured in IGF2021 programming related to this issue area: competition/antitrust, security, data governance, content moderation, and consumer protection.
+This section will focus on the subject matter areas featured in IGF2021 programming related to this issue area: competition/antitrust, cyberssecurity, data governance, content moderation, and consumer and child protection.

 Conclusion 5 minutes

-Needs for tech or other forms of logistical support: Zoom meeting host; Secretariat outreach to relevant UAMC session organizers and speakers.
+Needs for tech or other forms of logistical support: Zoom meeting host; Secretariat outreach to relevant Emerging Regulation issue session organizers and speakers.